Unsupervised Progressive Learning and the STAM Architecture: Related Work

 \textbf{VIII.
-Data dimensionality and clustering-based representation learning}: As mentioned earlier in this section, clustering has been used successfully in the past for offline representation learning (e.g., \citep{Coates:11, Coates:12}).
-Its effectiveness, however, gradually drops as the input dimensionality increases \citep{Beyer:1999,Hinneburg:2000}.
+Clustering-based representation learning}: Clustering has been used successfully in the past for offline representation learning (e.g., \cite{Coates:11}).
+Its effectiveness, however, gradually drops as the input dimensionality increases~\cite{Beyer:1999}.
 In the STAM architecture, we avoid this issue by clustering smaller subvectors (patches) of the input data.
 If those subvectors are still of high dimensionality, another approach is to reduce the {\em intrinsic dimensionality} of the input data at each layer by reconstructing that input using representations (selected centroids) from the previous layer.

-\textbf{VIII.
-Related work to other STAM components}: STAM relies on online clustering.
-This algorithm can be implemented with a rather simple recurrent neural network of excitatory and inhibitory spiking neurons, as shown recently \cite{pehlevan2017clustering}.
-The novelty detection component of STAM is related to the problem of anomaly detection in streaming data~\citep{dasgupta2018neural} — and the simple algorithm currently in STAM can be replaced with more sophisticated methods (e.g., \citep{Cui:2016,Yong2012novelty}).
-Finally, brain-inspired dual-memory systems have been proposed before for memory consolidation (e.g., \citep{kemker2018fear,parisi2018lifelong,Shin:2017}).
+\textbf{IX.
+Other STAM components}: The online clustering component of STAM can be implemented with a rather simple recurrent neural network of excitatory and inhibitory spiking neurons, as shown recently~\cite{pehlevan2017clustering}.
+The novelty detection component of STAM is related to the problem of anomaly detection in streaming data~\cite{dasgupta2018neural}.
+Finally, brain-inspired dual-memory systems have been proposed before for memory consolidation (e.g., \cite{parisi2018lifelong,Shin:2017}).